pranath/blog/_posts/2022-02-06-patient-select-diabetes.md

 toc: true
 layout: post
 comments: true
-description: Utilizing a synthetic Diabetes dataset, we will build a deep learning model that predicts the expected days of hospitalisation time and then convert this to a binary prediction of whether to include or exclude that patient from the clinical trial.
+description: Utilizing a synthetic Diabetes patient dataset, we will build a deep learning model that predicts the expected days of hospitalisation time for the clinical trial for a Diabetes drug, and then convert this to a binary prediction of whether to include or exclude that patient.
 categories: [health, deep-learning-theory]
 title: Patient Selection for Diabetes Drug Testing
 image: images/artificial-intelligence-medical.jpg